gcovr/gcovr/CONTRIBUTING.rst

     please explain why we need this change and what your PR does.
     If this PR fixes an open issue, reference that issue in the pull request description.
+    Add a reference to the issue in the ``CHANGELOG.rst``, if the change should not be visible in the changelog (minor or not of interest), add the following string to a single line in the PR
+    body:

+        [no changelog]

 Once you submit the PR, it will be automatically tested on Windows and Linux, and code coverage will be collected.